OpenAPC/openapc-treemaps/README.md

 ## openapc_visual

-openapc_visual serves as a visual frontend for the [OpenAPC project](https://github.com/OpenAPC/openapc-de), which collects and disseminates information on fee-based Open Access publishing from participating universities and research institutes.
+openapc_visual implements a visual frontend for the [OpenAPC project](https://github.com/OpenAPC/openapc-de), which collects and disseminates information on fee-based Open Access publishing from participating universities and research institutes.
-The data is provided by a small backend OLAP service named openapc_cubes. openapc_visual is based on the project [OffenerHaushalt](http://offenerhaushalt.de/) by the [Open Knowlege Foundation](http://okfn.de/).
+The data is provided by a small backend OLAP service named openapc_cubes. openapc_visual is based on the project [OffenerHaushalt](http://offenerhaushalt.de/) [(GitHub)](https://github.com/okfde/offenerhaushalt.de) by the [Open Knowlege Foundation](http://okfn.de/).

 ### Building the site